hydephp/hyde/README.md

 Deleting Markdown posts does not delete the already compiled HTML files.
 In a future update (coming soon(tm)) the builder will remove unused files automatically.

+Currently only top level custom pages are supported.
+In the future nested pages will be supported.
+For example, _site/directory/page.html

 ## Changelog